datatalking/ndemo-master/README.md

 * Add coverage tests
   Check tests with `tox`.

+* TODO read "Two Scoops of Django" and review site for best practices
 * TODO triage order of these TODO
 * TODO review pages and create website tree
 * TODO python module for backend dashboard of traffic